Multimedia

 HTTP Live Streaming (HLS)

 Cloud Phone natively supports adaptive bitrate streaming without libraries like HLS.js.
+Behind the scene, Cloud Phone is compatible with ffmpeg 5.1 including support for most of HLSv7.

 <video width="240" height="320" controls>